adrianhall/adrianhall.github.io/_posts/2019/2019-01-15-three-ways-graphql-react-awsappsync.md

   - GraphQL
 ---

 [AWS AppSync] is a managed [GraphQL] service that can (and probably should) act as the data layer for your app.
-I'm not going to go into the details of how to configure it since I've gone through that in excruciating detail recently (see blog [#1], [#2], [#3], and [#4]).
-Rather, I want to take a look at how you can send a query to AWS AppSync from your React (or React Native) app.
+I want to take a look at how you can send a query to AWS AppSync from your React (or React Native) app.

 You have three basic choices:
 * Include a query within a component using [AWS Amplify].